 - Modifying your registry is one way to do so, and it's even approved by Microsoft.

 Windows 11 was recently released, and according to the official hardware requirements, to use it, you’ll need to have a TPM chip.

-As a result, this requirement has already caused a lot of problems with early adopters, and many have reported TMP 2.0 errors when trying to install Windows 11.
+As a result, this requirement has already caused many problems with early adopters, and many have reported TMP 2.0 errors when trying to install Windows 11.

 However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do so on unsupported hardware.

 Firstly, TPM stands for Trusted Platform Module, and it’s a small chip on your PC.
 This leads us to the next question, is TPM on the motherboard or CPU?